kyma-project/kyma/docs/compass/01-01-compass.md

 - Communicate the configuration changes to applications and Runtimes
 - Establish a trusted connection between applications and Runtimes

 Compass itself does not store applications' or Runtimes' business logic and does not participate in any business flow.
-In case of any connection error, the applications and Runtimes workflow does not break and there is only a disruption in transmitting a new configuration.
+In case the cluster with Compass is down, the applications and Runtimes flow still works and there is only a disruption in transmitting a new configuration.